How do you teach yourself about storytelling? Why is it that some copywriters seem to nail it, while others flounder?

 MARKETING + UNDERSTANDING MEDIA:

 21: Breakthrough Advertising, by Eugene M. Schwartz.Did you know that there’s an urban legend about an elusive book known for it’s legendary advertising copy?
 Apparently it’s considered a special gift bestowed upon newbie marketers and copywriters.
-It’s in such demand that this book retails for $300 or more with used copies, and sometimes can be found for over $900 on Amazon!
-Called one of the best books in advertising and recommended by most of the top internet marketers out there today, it digs into the art and mastery of great copywriting.
+It’s in such demand that this book retails for $300 or more with used copies.
+Sometimes it can even be found for over $900 on Amazon!
+Called one of the best books in advertising and recommended by most of the top internet marketers out there today.
+It digs into the art and mastery of great copywriting.
 It’s not formulaic — it’s an evolving art, and one that you have to pay attention to and constantly adapt in order to do well.

 23: New Rules for A New Economy: Kevin Kelly.
 Kevin Kelly, editor of Wired, wrote this book in 1999 — and I still pick it up and re-read it.
 Offering wisdom about the changing connected world, Kelly suggests that communication is what drives change.
 Today, connectivity is everything, and “success flows primarily from understanding networks, and networks have their own rules.”
 He details ten principles of the connected economy and how they play out in business, economics, and life.

 24: Positioning: The Battle For Your Mind, by Al Ries and Jack Trout.
-Considered the father of advertising and a guru of branding, marketing and product management, Trout brings together elements of psychology and user experience to show how to describe things to the people that matter to your business–your customers.
+Trout is considered the father of advertising and a guru of branding, marketing and product management.
+He brings together elements of psychology and user experience to show how to describe things to the people that matter to your business–your customers.
 It’s not how you understand what you do; it’s how well you explain it to others, in a way that stands out.

 25: Oglivy on Advertising.
 One of the premier advertising and sales books of all times.
 Oglivy is a genius.
 “Ogilvy’s writing is captivating.
 His work, legendary.
 His ideas, timeless.”
 I’ve only begun to dig into the genius in this book, and fully expect to have it dog-eared, flagged, marked, highlighted, and re-read multiple times over.